coffutt/node-bigbrother/README.md

 # big-bro

 Node module for watching an object for changes.
-WORK IN PROGRESS.
+WORK IN PROGRESS, still need to seriosuly clean up the controll flow and add use cases.
+POC at the moment.

 ## Getting Started
 Install the module with: `npm install big-bro`